xavierfoucrier/inbox-notifier/README.md

 > Note that you will need **administrator rights** to properly complete the installation.

 #### History versions
-You can grab an old version of the application in the [Github version history](https://github.com/xavierfoucrier/inbox-notifier/tags): keep in mind that the alpha/beta versions are just "pre-releases" and **are not** "production environment" ready.
+You can grab an old version of the application in the [releases history](https://github.com/xavierfoucrier/inbox-notifier/releases): keep in mind that the alpha/beta versions are just "pre-releases" and **are not** "production environment" ready.
 Portable versions are **no longer available since official 1.0 release**.
 Some installers may **no longer working** due to the OAuth client secret key revocation.

 ## Privacy policy
 Inbox Notifier respect user privacy.

 You can **read the [privacy notice](PRIVACY.md)** to see how the application clearly expose the manner in which it accesses, uses, stores, or shares user data.